 But in a minitruck with 4WD High and 4WD Low and an “axle lock” button, if you select 4WD Low, the front drive system is engaged automatically and you are in 4WD.
 You do not have to push the axle lock button to have 4WD in low range.
 If you select 4WD High, however, the front drive system is not engaged unless you have pushed the Axle Lock button.

 On the turbo side: Yes, the upgrade is well worth it and you get quite a power boost.
-You’ll manage loaded hill climbs better and town to town and highway runs will not be times when you feel that you’ve got a small engine.
+You’ll manage loaded hill climbs better and highway runs won’t feel that you’ve got a small engine.

-These Suzuki turbos are not too heavily boosted, so the engine still remains a service engine and not a performance oriented unit.
-(Although we would say that, in terms of strength and very long term reliability, the earlier, iron-block, F6A 660cc engine is better than the later K6A 660cc.
-But the K6A has the advantage that it uses a timing chain and not a timing belt, so replacement is kind of not necessary.
+These Suzuki turbos are not too heavily boosted, so the engine still remains a good service engine and not a performance oriented unit.
+(Although we would say that, in terms of strength and long term reliability, the earlier iron-block, F6A 660cc engine is better than the later K6A 660cc.
+But the K6A has the advantage that it uses a timing chain and not a timing belt, so it is one less maintenance item to worry about.
 The K6A in the Kei trucks in also higher output in stock form.
 It’s six of one and a half dozen of the other.)

 Down sides are that you must give the engine time to warm up before driving off or asking it to do hard work.
 Same with cool down: after a hard run or hard pull, do not just shut it down, let it cool for a minute or two.

-Change the oil after 5,000 to 6,000 kms and change the filter every second oil change.
+Change the oil after 5,000 to 6,000 kms (3,000 to 4,000 miles) and change the filter every second oil change.
 Do not run old oil in it.
-And used a decent quality of oil.
+And use a decent quality oil.
 Don’t worry that you have to use an expensive synthetic oil.
 Nope.
 Just a decent mineral oil, changed frequently, is all that is required.

 If you do all these things, the turbo engine will give long life.